 The government section of GOV.UK (formerly called “Inside Government”) makes it simpler, clearer and faster to explore how government works, see who is working on what and stay updated when things change.

 You can read more about the site below, or get started now by searching for things like departments, ministers, and policies.

 Everything in one place

-From November 2012, the websites of central government departments and other organisations start moving to GOV.UK.
-When completed, you’ll be able to find everything you need from government in one place.
+From November 2012, the websites of central government departments and other organisations started moving to GOV.UK.
+You can find everything you need from government in one place.